 Roots of American Music

 Blues is the roots.
 All the rest is the fruits.
 Willie Dixon, the Chicago bluesman said that, and Willie was right.
 There is one kind of music that was truly born in America, and that’s the blues.
 Blues gave us jazz, rock ‘n roll, a lot of country music, hip hop, rap and so much more.
 This presentation takes a journey back to the roots of the blues.
 We travel in words and music to the streets of New Orleans, up to the pine forests of the North Carolina Piedmont, and to the black soil of the Mississippi delta, where the country blues sprang up and grew into American popular music.
 See more about this hour-long show here.
+There’s a video of the adult presentation that appeared on Twin Cities Community TV HERE.
+Many thanks to videographer Scott Jameson for going well above the call of duty in recording it, curating great pictures of the people I sing about, and producing a fine finished product.
+I have given a version for young people to over 2,500 kids in Florida as well as adult community groups here in Minnesota and Florida.

 Greenwich Village – 1966